mateuszjaroch/Portfolio/README.md

-# Portfolio
+# placeholder-site

-A temporary, interactive terminal-style portfolio page — a stand-in until [myWeb](https://github.com/mateuszjaroch/myWeb), a Go static site generator, is ready to build the real thing.
+A temporary, interactive terminal-style portfolio page — a stand-in until the Go static site generator (see `../README.md`) is ready to build the real thing.

 Pure HTML/CSS/JS, no build step, no dependencies.